 up to 20mm.
 It swages the hardest lead alloys in calibers from .224 to .512,

 and can produce bullet weights to 1000 grains, lengths to 3 inches.
-The dies for this press are type-H. They also fit the Mega-Mite and Hydro Junior.
-Either of the power presses can make .50 caliber BMG bullets, which require too much stroke/cycle length ratio for any of the hand presses.
+The dies for this press are type-H. They also fit the Mega-Mite.
+We strongly recommend the use of a Hydro Press for large and long calibers, such as the 50 BMG, even though these can be made (with effort) on a hand press.

 The Hydro-press weighs aproximately 350 pounds and can be ordered for